 While some will assure us that construction site injuries aren’t as prevalent as they seem, the fact remains that Ohio outpaces most states in this respect.
 Whether you’re an employee or simply a passerby, accidents resulting from recklessness, tech failures and carelessness can leave you seriously injured.

-If you’re a victim of one of these incidents, contact the construction accident lawyers at Friedman, Domiano & Smith today.
+If you’re a victim of one of these incidents, contact the injury lawyers at Friedman, Domiano & Smith today.